nikhitakamath/homework1/class_1_command_line_git.md

-/ : This symbol means "root", the ultimate parent directory. whoami : This makes the terminal output the current user name. pwd : This shows you where you currently are in your system cd : This is a command that changes your life. ls : This is a command that lists what is in the current directory that you are in cd .. : This is a command that allows you to go to the directory above the one you're currently in mkdir : This is a command that creates a new directory in the directory you're currently in
+/ : This symbol means "root", the ultimate parent directory. whoami : This makes the terminal output the current user name. pwd : This shows you where you currently are in your system cd : changes the directory that you are in ls : This is a command that lists what is in the current directory that you are in cd .. : This is a command that allows you to go to the directory above the one you're currently in mkdir : This is a command that creates a new directory in the directory you're currently in